THE BIG EVENT • SATURDAY, JUNE 3, 2017

 Your ticket to this premier fundraiser will include:

-- The Educational Excellence Award, presented to the Milwaukee Youth Symphony Orchestra in recognition of their high-quality educational programs.
+- Educational Excellence Award presented to Milwaukee Youth Symphony Orchestra

-- An exclusive concert with Chester Gregory, star of the Broadway hit Motown the Musical.
+- “The Shindig!” featuring Chester Gregory, star of the Broadway hit Motown the Musical

 Availability is limited, and The Big Event sells out every year.
 Reserve your tickets today!